-Fredrick and Charles Beauty College has over 3,800 square feet devoted to educational purposes.
-There are 60 styling stations for patrons and students on the clinic floor area.
-In addition, the facility contains two classrooms, facial room, waxing room, library, computer lab with wi-fi access, and student lounge.
-Library resources consist of textbooks, monthly periodicals, videos and dvds.
-Students have access to library and computer lab during school hours with an instructor's assistance.
-There is equipment and classroom facilities for 80 cosmetology/barbering, 10 manicuring, 10 esthetician and 2 teacher training students.
+Fredrick and Charles Beauty College have over 6,000 square feet devoted to educational purposes.
+There are 24 styling stations for patrons and students on the clinic floor area.
+In addition, the facility contains two classrooms with 30 styling stations, a clinic floor with 4 manicuring tables, 3 pedicure spa tubs, 1 shave station, 2 facial rooms, waxing room, library/media lab with wi-fi access, and student lounge.
+Library resources consist of textbooks, monthly periodicals, videos, and DVDs.
+Students have access to the library and media lab during school hours with an instructor's assistance.
+There is equipment and classroom facilities for 80 cosmetology/barbering, 10 manicuring, 20 esthetician.
+In addition, students are issued a student kit containing textbooks, Chromebook, CIMA digital platform, equipment, and supplies as part of their tuition cost.
+Student kits are customized according to the educational program in which they are enrolled (Barbering, Cosmetology, Esthetician and Manicuring).
+The equipment used for instruction or provided to students is comparable in model type or features to equipment used in occupations for which instruction is offered.